ForgoRew/ForgoRew/README.md

 - 👋 Hi, I’m @ForgoRew a student of Bioinformatics, Bc. at [NATUR CUNI](https://www.natur.cuni.cz/eng)
 - 👀 I’m interested in protein folding and structure predictions.
 - 🌱 I’m currently learning coding in Java.
-Also developing some bioinf skills and C#
+Also developing some bioinf skills and coding in C#
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...